 Ten principles form the basis of our Privacy Code:

 - Accountability.
 The credit union is responsible for the personal information under its control and shall designate an individual who is accountable for the credit union's compliance with the principles of the Code.

 - Identifying Purposes.
 The purposes for which personal information is collected shall be identified by the credit union when or before the information is collected.
-Consent.
-The knowledge and consent of the member are required for the collection, use, or disclosure of personal information, except where inappropriate.

 - Limiting Collection.
 The collection of personal information shall be limited to that which is necessary for the purposes identified by the credit union.
 Information shall be collected by fair and lawful means.

 - Limiting Use, Disclosure, and Retention.
 Personal information shall not be used or disclosed for purposes other than those for which it was collected, except with the consent of the member or as required by law.
 Personal information shall be retained only as long as necessary for the fulfillment of those purposes.

 - Accuracy.
 Personal information shall be as accurate, complete and up-to-date as is necessary for the purposes for which it is to be used.

 - Safeguards.
 Personal information shall be protected by security safeguards appropriate to the sensitivity of the information.
 The credit union will take the same standard of care as it takes to safeguard its own confidential information of a similar nature.

 - Openness.
 The credit union shall make readily available to members specific, understandable information about its policies and practices relating to the management of personal information.

 - Individual Access.
 Upon request, a member shall be informed of the existence, use, and disclosure of their personal information and shall be given access to that information.
 A member is entitled to challenge the accuracy and completeness of the information and have it amended as appropriate.